 The implementation of developments in industry is an important goal of the research work.
-The Project Group IWKS, with its parent institute the Fraunhofer ISC in Würzburg, conducts research and works at two locations.
-With a research team of more than 90 employees from the fields of environmental management, process engineering, materials science, industrial engineering, (micro)biology, ecotrophology, chemistry and physics, the Fraunhofer Project Group IWKS focuses on an interdisciplinary research approach.
+Fraunhofer IWKS, with its parent institute Fraunhofer ISC in Würzburg, conducts research and works at two locations.
+With a research team of more than 90 employees from the fields of environmental management, process engineering, materials science, industrial engineering, (micro)biology, ecotrophology, chemistry and physics, the Fraunhofer IWKS focuses on an interdisciplinary research approach.

 Located in two locations and in two federal states.
 The Bavarian Alzenau and the Hessian Hanau.
 The aim is to establish a fully-fledged Fraunhofer Institute.
-Since the region has universities and colleges with a focus on natural sciences, materials science and engineering, the Project Group has developed a centre for a competence network for resource strategy, material cycles and substitution, which is also intended to strengthen the structure of the research landscape.
+Since the region has universities and colleges with a focus on natural sciences, materials sciences and engineering, the research institution has developed a centre for a competence network for resource strategy, material cycles and substitution, which is also intended to strengthen the research landscape.

-Prof. Dr. Rudolf Stauber took over as founding director of the Fraunhofer Project Group Materials Recycling and Resource Strategies IWKS in 2011 and 2012.
-Since 01 October 2018, Prof. Stauber has continued to support the Project Group in its development into an independent institute.
+Prof. Dr. Rudolf Stauber took over as founding director of the former Fraunhofer Project Group Materials Recycling and Resource Strategies IWKS in 2011 and 2012.
+Since October 1, 2018 Prof. Stauber has continued to support the research institution in its development into an independent institute.

 Expert Network Resources